 Shell Recharge project

-A customer support tool that's GDPR-compliant and actually better
+A customer support tool that is GDPR-proof and works better

 • UX Design